tidesdb/tidesdb/doc/05-internals/architecture.md

 Keys are namespaced inside the shared structures by a four-byte big-endian family index prefix, so one skip list and one log hold every family's data in one ordered space.

-### The family registry lock
+### The family registry

-The families themselves live in a registry behind a read-write lock, and which side of it a thread takes is not evenly matched.
+The families live in a registry that separates two questions that used to share one lock: *which families exist*, and *may this family's handle still be used*.

-Almost everything takes it for **reading**: every flush install, every compaction claim, every reaper sweep, every statistics fold.
+Almost everything reads that membership: every flush build and install, every compaction claim, every reaper sweep, every statistics fold.
 Under load these arrive continuously, and none of them is the caller's work.
-Only `create`, `drop`, `rename` and `clone` take it for **writing**, and those are exactly the operations a user issues and waits on.
+Only `create`, `drop`, `rename` and `clone` change it, and those are exactly the operations a user issues and waits on.

-That asymmetry makes the default lock policy the wrong one.
-A reader-writer lock admits an arriving reader while a writer waits, so a database whose background work never stops never produces the gap the writer needs.
-The writer is not slow; it never runs.
-A `CREATE TABLE` hangs for minutes while the process sits at a full core, which reads as a deadlock and is really starvation.
+That asymmetry is fatal to a reader-writer lock.
+A reader-writer lock admits an arriving reader while a writer waits, so a database whose background work never stops never produces the gap the writer needs -- the writer is not slow, it never runs.
+Announcing the waiting writer so arriving readers hold off narrows the window but does not close it: the writer still has to be handed the lock, and on a platform whose scheduler does not do that promptly under contention, a `CREATE TABLE` sits for minutes at a full core.
+That reads as a deadlock and is really starvation.

-The lock therefore announces a waiting writer.
-A writer raises a count before it acquires and lowers it after, and a reader arriving while that count is non-zero waits for it to fall.
-The writer's wait is bounded by the readers already inside rather than by the load.
-A reader that slips through between reading the count and acquiring costs the writer one more hold, which is why the count is enough and a handoff is not needed. `tdb_wprwlock_t` carries this, and the commit gate and the manifest take it for the same reason.

-The one rule it depends on is that no reader may take the lock again while holding it, and none does.
-Such a reader would wait on its own writer's announcement and never reach the acquire that would release it.
+So the readers do not take a lock at all.
+The registry publishes an **immutable view** of its membership, and a reader borrows it.
+A borrow is two-stage, and the split is the point: a short guard covers only the few instructions between reading the published pointer and counting the borrow, while a **reference count on the view itself** covers the long hold -- a flush build, which runs for as long as its I/O takes.
+A membership change publishes a new view, so borrows arriving afterwards take that one and an unpublished view's count only falls.
+Waiting for those counts to reach zero therefore terminates however busy the readers are, which waiting for *no reader at all* could not.

+The wait is on **every** view a departing family was named by, not just the one the change displaced.
+A borrow can be holding an older view still -- a flush borrows one, a create publishes over it without waiting, and a later drop that waited only on what *it* displaced would free a handle that flush is still using.
+The registry therefore counts the views it has allocated, and a removal waits until only the published one is left, holding the registry meanwhile so nothing can publish another.

+The lock that remains is a plain mutex, and only the four membership changes take it.
+They contend with each other and with nothing else, so there is no stream for a writer to lose to.

+Lifetime follows from the same mechanism. `drop` publishes a view without the family, waits out the borrows that could still name it, and only then frees the handle -- the wait the read lock used to provide implicitly.
+A family's mutable fields work the same way rather than being written in place: its name is published and the old one retired, because a flush copies that name onto an sstable where it is the first component of a block-cache key, and a torn copy is a wrong key rather than a cosmetic defect.
+A clone swaps its destination's level set while that family is unpublished, since the compaction scheduler reads every published family's overlap depth whether or not it is claimed.

 Two things follow from the same reasoning.
-A flush waits for its install ticket *before* taking the read lock, never while holding it -- waiting under it would both lengthen the hold to include every flush ahead and close a cycle, since the worker holding the earlier ticket needs the same read lock to install.
-And a flush never waits for a reader to leave in order to free a memtable;
-it hands the memtable to the reaper instead.
+A flush waits for its install ticket *before* it borrows the view, never while holding one -- borrowing across the wait would stretch one worker's hold to cover every flush queued ahead of it.
+And a flush never waits for a reader to leave in order to free a memtable; it hands the memtable to the reaper instead.
 See [Memtable and WAL](/internals/memtable-and-wal#reclaiming-a-sealed-memtable).

 ## Threads